-Under the terms of agreements covering the liabilities under trust receipts, inventories with carrying amount of P3,589.2 million and P2,838.9 million as of December 31, 2013 and 2012, respectively, have been released to the Group in trust for the bank.
+Under the terms of agreements covering the liabilities under trust receipts, inventories with carrying amount of P5,406.5 on and P3,589.2 million as of March 31, 2014 and December 31, 2013 respectively, have been released to the Group in trust for the bank.
 The Group is accountable to the bank for the trusteed inventories or their sales proceeds (see Note 16.1).
 There were no inventory write-down in all of the years presented.